LOCKHEED “JETSTAR”€

 Key Takeaways:

-• The Lockheed Georgia JetStar was the groundbreaking first executive jet, uniquely featuring four engines and advanced amenities typically found in larger commercial airliners.
+• The Lockheed Georgia JetStar pioneered the executive jet class, uniquely featuring a four-engine design and amenities typically found in larger commercial airliners, such as standing headroom throughout the cabin and dual landing gear.

-• It offered a cruise speed of 550 mph, capacity for 10 passengers plus two crew, and the ability to operate from runways as short as 5,000 feet.
+• It offered a cruise speed of up to 550 mph, a capacity for 10 passengers plus a two-person crew, and could operate from runways as short as 5,000 feet.

-• The JetStar II, introduced in 1974, primarily distinguished itself with upgraded Garrett AiResearch turbofan engines.
+• An updated version, the JetStar II, was introduced in 1974, primarily distinguished by its more powerful Garrett AiResearch turbofan engines.

 See a mistake?
 Contact us.